 Career Development & Education Abroad

-Center for Career Development has compiled a list of resources on Handshake about LGBTQA rights in the workplace, gay-friendly job search organizations and websites, industry and geographic resources, and tips for assessing the inclusivity of employers.
+Betty and B. Frank Matthews II ’49 Center for Career Development (Matthews Center) has compiled a list of resources on Handshake about LGBTQA rights in the workplace, gay-friendly job search organizations and websites, industry and geographic resources, and tips for assessing the inclusivity of employers.

 Office of Education Abroad has compiled information and resources for LGBTQA students to consider when participating in a study abroad program.

-Gay-Straight Alumni Network of Davidson (GSAND) serves as a source of support, advocacy, visibility, and programming for LGBTQA alumni.
-GSAND is an informal affinity network created to facilitate connections between LGBTQA alumni and the college.
+Davidson LGBTQ+ Alumni Network (DLAN) serves as a source of support, advocacy, visibility, and programming for LGBTQA alumni.
+DLAN is an informal affinity network created to facilitate connections between LGBTQA alumni and the college.

 This group is not operated by the Center for Diversity and Inclusion.
 Please contact Alumni & Families for more information.